Amasirat/Obsidian/Enneagrams.md

 * They are more sociable and interested in cultivating relationships.
 * They can however be more intense in their interactions because they want to be right.
 * Their 2 wing however does make them more warm and a desire to serve their community.
 * Their major problem is their need for control.
-They can become rather obssessive people trying to control other people to adhere to their perfect visions of them.
+They can become rather obssessive people trying to control others to adhere to their perfect visions of them.
 ### (Dis)integration Movements

 **Integration**: Moves towards 7
-**Disintegratioon**: Moves towards 4
+**Disintegration**: Moves towards 4
 #### Integration

 * They become spontaneous and care free.
 When they transcend their ego, all of their energy will be spent on basking on the beauty of life.
 They are still in touch with their values however they become more mature and flexible in their ability to navigate gray areas.